Paris Lees: Activism

+Other work

+In 2019, Lees became a brand ambassador for haircare brand Pantene.

 Personal life

-Lees has publicly identified herself as a bisexual trans woman, and as a feminist.
+Lees is a bisexual trans woman and a feminist.
 Lees has written about how in the early days of her gender transition she received abuse for not passing as female.

 In response to the announced gender transition of Chelsea Manning, Lees revealed that as a teenager and before her transition, she had gone to prison for robbery.
 Lees, who then was living as an effeminate gay male, said of the experience that "looking like a girly boy in an institute full of rough lads wasn't a barrel of laughs", but that prison was less violent than school because other prisoners were more disposed to harming themselves than others.

 After her release from prison and being turned down for a part-time job answering phones, Lees described having an epiphany: "When I realised I would like to change society, not myself, all these good things have come into my life".
 She subsequently received a referral to Charing Cross Hospital's gender identity clinic, and met her boyfriend shortly after beginning hormone replacement therapy.

 In 2018 she became the first openly trans woman featured in British Vogue.
 She later became a columnist with British Vogue in November 2018.

 She was also the first openly trans presenter on BBC Radio 1 and Channel 4.